All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Sermorelin is a synthetic peptide that replicates the first 29 amino acids of naturally occurring growth hormone-releasing hormone (GHRH).
 When injected subcutaneously, it binds to GHRH receptors on somatotroph cells in the anterior pituitary gland, prompting the release of growth hormone into the bloodstream.

 Unlike synthetic human growth hormone (HGH), sermorelin works through the body's own regulatory mechanisms.
-Your pituitary gland has built-in negative feedback loops that prevent excessive GH production, making sermorelin a safer approach to growth hormone optimization than direct HGH injection.
+Your pituitary gland has built-in negative feedback loops that prevent excessive GH production, making sermorelin a safer approach to growth hormone improvement than direct HGH injection.

 Why These Medications Do Not Conflict